 The following modifications have been recommended by the NCAA Men's Gymnastics Committee and approved by the Playing Rules Oversight Panel (PROP).
+Recent rules changes are listed in bold print with gray shading..

 Any questions concerning rules or interpretations should be directed to: